Barbara Loden: 1967–1980: Film and theater directing

 At some point during her acting career, Loden came across a newspaper article about a woman who, when on trial for accomplice to bank robbery, thanked the judge for her own sentencing.
 Intrigued by this story, she eventually wrote the screenplay for Wanda, a rumination on a poverty-stricken woman adrift in Pennsylvania coal country who becomes embroiled in a similar plot.
+The film asks, "what pain, what hopelessness could make a person desire to be put away?
+How could imprisonment be relief?"
 After sending the script to a number of potential directors, Loden felt that they "didn't seem to understand what this woman was about."
-Fortuitously, her friend Harry Schuster had offered Loden financing for the film, so she directed it herself in collaboration with cinematographer and editor Nicholas T. Proferes on a meager budget of $115,000.
+She said that at first she was too afraid to say she was directing the film because of the reaction people had to women directing films.
+Despite the film's meager budget, Loden still struggled to raise money for Wanda.
+While looking for funding, she said, "when I went around and took people my script I'd never hear from them again".
+But her friend Harry Schuster offered Loden financing for the film, so she directed it in collaboration with cinematographer and editor Nicholas T. Proferes on a meager $115,000 budget.
+Reviews at the time noted how unusual it was for a woman to direct, and Loden was quoted saying, "I really don't like to think of myself as a director, though; I'd rather think of myself as a filmmaker".
+Wanda was made as a non-union film to keep costs down and Loden's vision intact.
+She worked with only one cameraman, one sound person, and one assistant on the film.